 The hub is situated as close as possible to the main university campus, with visual and physical connections to maximise accessibility and engagement.
 Its forecourt is aligned with the main public transport interchange, the arrival point for most students, and links directly to the Agora, the social heart of the campus.

 The masterplan allows for expansion of facilities and sporting codes over time.
 The plan is designed to limit disruption and future capital expense, and to ensure that additions can be efficiently integrated with the current facilities.
 Workspaces have been designed with deliberate overcapacity to open up potential sub-leasing opportunities in the future.

 The project benefited from association with our Toronto-based colleagues MJMA, the international sports architecture specialists we invited to collaborate on the design and masterplanning.
-Stage One of the Sports Park, including the Australian football oval, dedicated change pavilion and synthetic football pitch, was opened in early 2019.
-Stage Two is scheduled for completion in 2020.

 - 60-hectare site masterplan

 - Showcourt facility-capable

 - Playing fields for Australian football, hockey, soccer and baseball